-Based on the process steps (Error!
-Reference source not found.) and the elicitation of requirements' techniques presented in Background, My-TRAC team developed the following methodology which incorporates the techniques (i) brainstorming, (ii) Focus Group/Workshops and (iii) Use case analysis which were presented in Section 2.
+Based on the process steps (Figure 2) and the elicitation of requirements' techniques presented in Background, My-TRAC team developed the following methodology which incorporates the techniques (i) brainstorming, (ii) Focus Group/Workshops and (iii) Use case analysis which were presented in Section 2.
 Due to the size and the complexity of the project, storylines were produced first, to help identify, co-design and brainstorm various aspects of the My-TRAC products in a way that utilizes tangible and close-to-reality examples.